 Now we can start talking about geometry.
 And geometry, of course, is the study of shapes.
 Now for some people who are visually oriented, geometry comes very naturally.
 In other people who have not developed their visual skills, geometry can be a little bit harder.
 So especially for the folks for whom geometry is a little bit harder, here's what I'm gonna say.
-Show Transcript
+Read full transcript

 It is not enough simply to watch these videos.
 After you watch these, get out paper and a ruler and draw these different shapes, actually physically draw them on paper.
 And build shapes from physical objects.
 You can use pencils, toothpicks, straws, anything like that.
 Actually build triangles, build rectangles, actually look at them.